 As a senior Salesforce Developer, you’ll take ownership of all programmatic requests for your organization.
-In most organizations, you will have the opportunity to manage a team of developers (or build one).
+In most organizations, you will have the opportunity to mentor a team of developers (or build a team).

-- Solution design (architecting), including the considerations, limitations, and the impact. (‘Technical Consultant’ is a typical label here – we will expand on this later.
-See: ‘In-house vs. Consultancies).
+- Solution design: Architecting includes the considerations, limitations, and the impact. (‘Technical Consultant’ is a typical label here).

 Now you know more about what it takes to climb the ladder, let’s finish up with a typical Salesforce Developer career path: